The Global Financial Inclusion Index Methodology

 How does the Index define financial inclusion?

-The definition of financial inclusion used in the report and the accompanying content is based on the World Bank, which states that financial inclusion entails “individuals and businesses having access to useful and affordable financial products and services that meet their needs—transactions, payments, savings, credit, and insurance—delivered in a responsible and sustainable way.”
+The definition of financial inclusion used in the report and the accompanying content is based on the World Bank, which defines financial inclusion as “individuals and businesses having access to useful and affordable financial products and services that meet their needs—transactions, payments, savings, credit, and insurance—delivered in a responsible and sustainable way.”

 How does the Index differ from other indices?